plzm/rag-vector-agent-semantic-kernel/labs/lab1/readme.md

 1. Demonstrate how to add Semantic Kernel to an existing application
 2. Use Semantic Kernel to chat with the Azure OpenAI LLM
-3. Define a semantic function and use it in an application
+3. Define a prompt function and use it in an application
-4. Recognize the need for short term memory and how to add it
+4. Recognize the need for chat history and how to add it

 ## Prerequisites

-* Populate the connection string in the appsettings.Local.json file with the values provided in the workshop.
+* Populate the connection string in the `appsettings.Local.json` file with the values provided in the workshop.
 If you are doing this after, you will need to use your own settings for either OpenAI or AzureOpenAI.
 See [instructions for provisioning an Azure OpenAI via the Azure AI Foundry portal](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal)